NexPlayer/NexPlayer_HTML5_Documentation/API.md

 #### player.showStats()

-Display basic stream information when typing "nex" on the keyboard.
+Displays basic stream information when typing "nex" on the keyboard.

 **Type**: instance method of  [<code>Player</code>](#Player)